tekperfect/devops-docs/docs/courses/04-Version_Control/lessons/git-essential.md

 Run the command git commit -m "Your message about the commit"

-\$ git commit -m "This is my first commit!"
+`git commit -m "This is my first commit!"`
 [master (root-commit) a694n2c] This is my first commit!
 1 file changed, 1 insertion(+)
 create mode 39904 myproject.py